 There are two additional costs for medical coverage that medical plan participants and/or their covered spouses could incur: working-spouse surcharge and tobacco-user surcharge.

-During benefits enrollment, you will be asked to electronically attest to whether your spouse has access to a group medical plan through his or her employer.
+During benefits enrollment, you will be asked to attest electronically to whether your spouse has access to a group medical plan through his/her employer.

 A BJC employee whose spouse is eligible for his/her employer’s group medical coverage, but chooses to cover his/her spouse under BJC’s Medical Plan, will pay an additional $50 per pay period toward the spouse’s medical coverage.
 This is called the “Working-Spouse Surcharge.”

 - You do not have a spouse, or you do not plan to enroll your spouse in BJC medical coverage.

 - Your spouse is not employed, or your spouse is not employed and has access to medical coverage in a government-sponsored medical plan, such as Medicare, Medicaid or Tricare, or through a retiree medical plan from his/her former employer.